-HMRC Late Payment Penalties and Interest Percentage Added for VAT and PAYE
+HMRC VAT and PAYE Late Payment Penalties and Interest Rates

 As a small business owner, it is your responsibility to make sure all your tax returns are filed accurately, and the subsequent tax payments are made on time.
 Failure to do so and you will not only liable for late payment tax penalties, but you will also have to pay interest on the payment from the date it was due until it is made.